Back to California

 Limits and Unknowns

-• The bill does not specify what will happen if someone breaks this rule.
+• The bill does not specify what happens if someone breaks the rules about nondisclosure agreements.

-• It is unclear when the law will officially start working.
+• It is unclear when this law will officially start affecting state agencies.

 Bill History